buckbaskin/formak/docs/generated/html/_sources/thinking-with-formak.md.txt

 the states, representing the states in a non-vector format, augmenting the state vector or simplifying the state vector.
 - If you want to access part or all of the State at runtime, define a sensor model to return that state member.
 This will allow you to access the state regardless of if the underlying state representation changes.

+## Patterns and Anti-Patterns

+### ManagedFilter

+If you find yourself manually constructing sensor readings, sensor maps, control inputs and then calling the processs model or sensor model, consider if your use case could be served by a `ManagedFilter` instead.

+If you pass in the sensors and control information, the `ManagedFilter` will take care of the rest.
+This reduces code complexity for you and opens the opportunity to adapt additional benefits as well.

+If `ManagedFilter` isn't serving your use case, please reach out to formak.open.source@gmail.com .
+I'd love to learn more about your use case and see if it's something that can be supported by the library.